gayatrirbhosale8-tech/Basics-of-Python/Study of list and various operations on it/readme.md

-Experiment 3: Study of List and Various Operations Student Details
+# Experiment 3: Study of List and Various Operations

+## Student Details
-Name: Gayatri Bhosale
+- **Name:** Gayatri Bhosale
-PRN: 25070123033
+- **PRN:** 25070123033
-Batch: ENTC A2
+- **Batch:** ENTC A2

+---

-Aim
+## Aim
 To study the definition, creation, and manipulation of Lists in Python, and to implement various built-in list methods and operations to solve practical problem statements.

+---

-Theory
+## Theory
-A List in Python is a built-in data structure used to store multiple items in a single variable.
+A **List** in Python is a built-in data structure used to store multiple items in a single variable.
 Lists are one of the four built-in data types in Python used to store collections of data.

-Key Characteristics of Lists:

-Ordered: The items have a defined order, and that order will not change.
-Mutable (Changeable): We can change, add, and remove items in a list after it has been created.
-Allow Duplicates: Since lists are indexed, they can have items with the same value.
-Heterogeneous: A list can contain elements of different data types (Integers, Strings, Booleans, etc.).
-Objectives & Scope
-This experiment covers the following operations: Creation: Defining lists with various data types.
-Indexing & Slicing: Accessing elements using positive and negative indices.
-Modification: Changing item values, appending, inserting, and extending lists.
-Analysis: performing operations like sort(), min(), max(), len(), and sum().

-Code Implementation & Problem Statements
-The experiment solves the following 5 specific problem statements:

-General List Operations Demonstration of basic functionalities including: Checking length (len()) Accessing items via index Reverse indexing List repetition Membership testing (in operator)

-Slicing Analysis Extracting specific sub-sets of data from a list of numbers: Extracting elements from index 1 to 3.
-Extracting the first three elements.
-Extracting elements from index 2 onwards.

-Student Marks Analysis Input: A list of student marks.
-Operations: Find the Highest Mark.
-Find the Lowest Mark.
-Calculate the Average Mark.
-Sort the marks in ascending order.

-Grocery List Management Input: A list of grocery items.
-Operations: Extend the list with new items.
-Remove specific items (e.g., "Masala").
-Display the final updated list.

-Contact List & Temperature Analysis Contact List: Managing a list of names by appending new contacts, removing specific names, and sorting them alphabetically.
-Temperature Analysis: Analyzing a 10-day temperature dataset to find the first 5 days, last 5 days, highest, lowest, and average temperatures.

-Conclusion
-In this experiment, we successfully studied Python Lists.
-We learned how to create lists, access elements using slicing and indexing, and modify lists using methods like append(), insert(), and remove().
-We also applied these concepts to analyze real-world data scenarios like student marks and grocery lists.
+### Key Characteristics of Lists
+- **Ordered:** Items have a defined order that does not change.
+- **Mutable:** Items can be changed, added, or removed after creation.
+- **Allows Duplicates:** Lists can contain elements with the same value.
+- **Heterogeneous:** A list can store elements of different data types such as integers, strings, and booleans.

+---

+## Objectives & Scope
+This experiment covers the following list operations:
+- **Creation:** Defining lists with various data types.
+- **Indexing & Slicing:** Accessing elements using positive and negative indices.
+- **Modification:** Changing item values, appending, inserting, and extending lists.
+- **Analysis:** Using built-in functions like `sort()`, `min()`, `max()`, `len()`, and `sum()`.

+---

+## Code Implementation & Problem Statements
+The experiment addresses the following five problem statements:

+### 1. General List Operations
+Demonstration of basic list functionalities:
+- Checking length using `len()`
+- Accessing items using indexing
+- Reverse indexing
+- List repetition
+- Membership testing using the `in` operator

+---

+### 2. Slicing Analysis
+Extracting specific subsets of data from a list:
+- Elements from index 1 to 3
+- First three elements
+- Elements from index 2 onwards

+---

+### 3. Student Marks Analysis
+**Input:** A list of student marks
+**Operations:**
+- Find the highest mark
+- Find the lowest mark
+- Calculate the average mark
+- Sort marks in ascending order

+---

+### 4. Grocery List Management
+**Input:** A list of grocery items
+**Operations:**
+- Extend the list with new items
+- Remove specific items (e.g., `"Masala"`)
+- Display the final updated list

+---

+### 5. Contact List & Temperature Analysis
+**Contact List Operations:**
+- Append new contacts
+- Remove specific contacts
+- Sort contacts alphabetically

+**Temperature Analysis:**
+- Analyze a 10-day temperature dataset
+- Display the first 5 days and last 5 days
+- Find highest and lowest temperatures
+- Calculate average temperature

+---

+## Conclusion
+In this experiment, Python Lists were successfully studied.
+We learned how to create lists, access elements using indexing and slicing, and modify lists using methods such as `append()`, `insert()`, and `remove()`.
+These concepts were applied to real-world data scenarios including student marks analysis, grocery list management, and temperature data evaluation.